Speaking Engagements

 Grounded Insight for Leaders, Teams, and Organizations

-These talks are designed for audiences who recognize that lasting performance depends on clarity, emotional intelligence, and how responsibility is distributed — not just effort or motivation.
+These talks are for audiences who recognize that lasting performance depends on clarity and how responsibility is distributed, along with effort and motivation.

 Why This Work Matters